jvarelaaloisio/TSDV-3C-TP1-IgnacioArrastua/README.md

 ## Credits:
 Game made by : Ignacio "Rojoin" Arrastua

-Logo made by :Ezequiel Agustin "CanineLotus" Gonzalez
+Music made by :Ezequiel Agustin "CanineLotus" Gonzalez

-SpaceShip Models by : Facundo Arrastua
+SpaceShip Models by : Facundo "BlurkLink" Arrastua

 Boss Model by : Francisco Sanchez

 UI by: Kenney

 Inputs Promps by: Nicolae "Xelu" Berbece

+Logo by: Nicole Yeger

+SplashArt by: Sol Saucedo

 ## Download
 You can download the game from https://rojoin.itch.io/tothemoon or you can build it yourself!